phts/dotfiles/README.md

 Both `path.user` and `postinstall.user` files should have `+x` permission and should be placed in the config storage root.
 `examples/path.user.example` and `examples/postinstall.user.example` are
-presented in this repo in order to sipmly copy, rename and add own content.
+presented in this repo in order to simply copy, rename and add own content.

 ### Example

-Config structure exmaple:
+Config structure example:

     my configs
       \_ git